Introducing Python and the IPython Notebook

 As an exercise, run this same command

-The quickest way to learn python is certainly to follow the tutorial at the following link:
+For a thorough introduction to Python we advise the reader to follow the tutorial at the following link:

 Calculating